Firmino Pires Ferreira: Paraguayan War

 Firmino enlisted in the Brazilian Army on 11 January 1865 as a private.
 He volunteered to fight in the Paraguayan War and served the Engineering Battalion.
 On 18 January 1868, he was promoted to lieutenant and was given the responsibility for transporting construction material through the Chaco pathway.
 His performance was cheered by the Captain Manoel Peixoto Cursino de Amarante.

 On 19 February 1868, Firmino was part of the Passage of Humaitá, where he served the charcana garrison.
 On 8 May, he commanded 24 sappers and destroyed the defense structures from the Paraguayan troops that were obstructing the Chaco passageway.
 In the same year, he was onboard of the monitor Rio Grande during a mission to protect the withdrawal of the Brazilian infantry.
 His performance was cheered by the Marquis of Caxias.
 He also helped taking over the fortifications that covered the passage of Jebiquari.
 On 12 August 1869, he was part of the Battle of Piribebuy.
 He was part of the vanguard troops that took over Piribebuy and was wounded.
 He was cheered by the Captain Deodoro da Fonseca and promoted to 1st Lieutenant.
 During the war, he became personal friends with Deodoro, Floriano Peixoto and Hermes da Fonseca.

 Military education and career

 In 1870, Firmino came back from the war and moved to Rio de Janeiro.
 He was accepted in the Court Military School.
 He graduated and was promoted to captain in 1874.
 In 1875, he taught at the Tiro de Guerra of Campo Grande, in Mato Grosso.
 In 1879, he was promoted as Major and joined the Artillery General Staff.
 In 1889, he was promoted as Lieutenant Colonel and became Subdirector of the War Arsenal.

 Firmino was a personal friend of Emperor Pedro II.

 Old Republic

 First years in the Old Republic

-Firmino helped Deodoro da Fonseca to overthrow Emperor Pedro II Hering the Proclamation of the Republic on 15 November 1889 and was promoted to colonel in 1890.
+Firmino helped Deodoro da Fonseca overthrow Emperor Pedro II Hering the Proclamation of the Republic on 15 November 1889 and was promoted to colonel in 1890.